 Each Member shall act independently, impartially and shall not be representative of, and shall act without undue regard to, the particular interests of any particular body, person or class of persons or any Related Person.

-The Panel shall require from any Member such applicable statements equivalent to those set out in Sections B2.8.2 to B2.8.4 (inclusive) with such sections being read as if a Panel Member was a Member.
+The Panel shall require from any Member such applicable statements equivalent to those set out in Sections B2.8.2 to B2.8.4 (inclusive) with such Sections being read as if a Panel Member was a Member.

 Members shall acknowledge that in carrying out their duties and functions as a Member they may during the course of their business be in receipt of confidential information and as such each Member will be required to sign a confidentiality agreement.
 For the avoidance of doubt each Member shall not disclose any confidential information received in their capacity as Member to any person except where: